flavjoxhelollari/physics_informed_machine_learning/README.md

 **Note:** For detailed usage, see the source code and notebooks in each repository.
-For correspondence : flavjoxhelollari, pchristou
+For correspondence : flavjoxhelollari, panaschristou